 - 1. Confer with the faculty member who assigned the disputed grade. - 2.
-If the disputed grade cannot be resolved, a written request for a grade appeal must be submitted to the Academic Affairs Office within ten (10) calendar days of when the grade was issued or before the first day of the semester following the one in which the grade was issued, whichever comes later.
+If the disputed grade cannot be resolved, a written request for a grade appeal must be submitted to the Academic Affairs Office within ten (10) calendar days of when the grade was issued.
 The written request must include the specific bases for the appeal. - 3.
-The Academic Affairs Office will convene a Grade Appeals Panel.\
+The Academic Affairs Office will convene a Grade Appeals Panel.

-\The Grade Appeals Panel is comprised of the vice president for Academic Affairs, assistant vice president for Academic Affairs or the dean for the School of Professional Counseling, and the director/dean of the academic program/school that houses the course for which the grade is appealed.
+The Grade Appeals Panel is comprised of the vice president for Academic Affairs, assistant vice president for Academic Affairs, and the school dean.
 If one of the members is the faculty member who issued the grade, an alternate will be appointed.
 The student and the faculty member may appear separately before the panel to explain their positions.
 The hearing is non-adversarial.
 Neither the faculty member nor the student may be accompanied by other individuals to the meeting of the Grade Appeals Panel.
 The Grade Appeals Panel will notify the student and the faculty member of its decision, if possible, within seven (7) days of the meeting.